© 2025 KPCW

 Available On Air Stations

-Hear from Park City mayoral, council candidates at forum with KPCW, The Park Record
+Watch here: Park City mayoral, council candidates share future visions for town at forum

 KPCW

-The first hour will focus on the three candidates running for Park City Council: incumbents Tana Toly and Jeremy Rubell, along with Old Town resident Diego Zegarra.
+The first hour focused on the three candidates running for Park City Council: incumbents Tana Toly and Jeremy Rubell, along with Old Town resident Diego Zegarra.

-The second hour is for the two mayoral candidates: incumbent Councilmember Ryan Dickey and Park Meadows resident Jack Rubin.
+The second hour featured the two mayoral candidates: incumbent Councilmember Ryan Dickey and Park Meadows resident Jack Rubin.

-The candidates will be asked about leading issues in Park City, from traffic and development to planning for the 2034 Winter Games.
+The candidates were asked about a variety of leading issues in Park City, from traffic and development to planning for the 2034 Winter Games.

 The deadline to register and receive a vote-by-mail ballot for this election is Oct.
 24. Residents who are not registered, but are otherwise eligible to vote, may vote provisionally in person during early voting or on Election Day Nov.
 4.